So you need a professional website that doesn’t break the budget?

 Step 7.
 Do Some Simple SEO (Search Engine Optimization)

-There’s no point having a website if no-one can find it online.
+There’s no point in having a website if no-one can find it online.
 Adding an SEO tool is essential to get yourself higher up in search engine rankings.
 Instead of hiring an SEO expert or getting stuck in some tiresome SEO blog, use free tools such as Yoast SEO.

 This WordPress plugin will help you attack the keywords your users are searching, keep your site running quickly, and help you optimize your pages to rank higher in search engines.